 Naomi Osaka

-Born in Japan to a Haitian-American father and a Japanese mother, Osaka has lived and trained in the United States since age three.
+Born in Japan to a Haitian–American father and a Japanese mother, Osaka has lived and trained in the United States since age three.
 She came to prominence at age 16 when she defeated former US Open champion Samantha Stosur in her WTA Tour debut at the 2014 Stanford Classic.
 Two years later, she reached her first WTA final at the 2016 Pan Pacific Open in Tokyo and entered the top 50 of the WTA rankings.
-Osaka broke into the upper echelon of women's tennis in 2018, winning her first WTA title at the Indian Wells Open, then defeating Williams in the final of the US Open.
-In 2021, suffering from depression and other issues, Osaka retired from the French Open, dropped out of Wimbledon, lost early at the US Open, and ended her season early.
-She took maternity leave in 2023 and returned to competition in 2024.
+Osaka broke into the upper echelon of women's tennis in 2018, winning her first Tour title at the Indian Wells Open, then defeating Serena Williams in the final of the US Open.
+After winning the Australian Open in early 2019, she reached the world No. 1 ranking for the first time.
+Following two more major titles, in 2021, Osaka suffered from depression and other issues, which led to a publicly-scrutinized retirement from the French Open and withdrawal from Wimbledon.
+She took maternity leave in 2023, returning to competition in 2024.

 On the court, Osaka has an aggressive playing style with a powerful serve that can reach 201 kilometers per hour (125 mph).